Mercury-Redstone 2: Mission

-Mercury spacecraft No. 5 contained six new systems that had not been on previous flights: environmental control system, attitude stabilization control system, live retrorockets, voice communications system, "closed loop" abort sensing system, and a pneumatic landing bag.
+Mercury spacecraft Number 5 contained six new systems that had not been on previous flights: environmental control system, attitude stabilization control system, live retrorockets, voice communications system, "closed loop" abort sensing system, and a pneumatic landing bag.

 Six chimpanzees (four female and two male) and 20 medical specialists and animal handlers from Holloman Air Force Base, New Mexico, where the chimpanzees lived and were trained, were moved into quarters behind Hangar S at Cape Canaveral, Florida on January 2, 1961.
 The six chimpanzees were trained in Mercury simulators for three weeks.
 The day before the flight, two chimpanzees were chosen for the mission: one primary, Ham, and one backup, a female chimpanzee named Minnie.
 The competition was fierce, but Ham was full of energy and good humor.
 Ham was named in honor of Holloman Aerospace Medical Center.
 Ham was from Cameroon, Africa, (original name Chang, Chimp No. 65) and was purchased by the USAF July 9, 1959.
 He was 3 years 8 months old at launch.

 At 12:53 UTC, January 31, 1961, Ham was inserted into the spacecraft.
 The countdown was then delayed almost four hours because of a hot inverter, and several other minor problems.

 At 16:55 UTC the MR-2 lifted off.
 One minute after the launch, computers reported that the flight path angle was at least one degree too high and rising.
 At two minutes, the computers predicted a 17 g (167 m/s²) acceleration.
 At 2 minutes 17 seconds into the flight, the Redstone's liquid oxygen (LOX) fuel was depleted.
 The closed-loop abort system sensed a change in engine chamber pressure when the LOX supply was depleted and fired the launch escape system.
 The abort signaled a Mayday message to the recovery forces.

 The high flight angle, and the early abort, caused the maximum velocity of the spacecraft, relative to the Earth's surface, to be 7,540 ft/s instead of the planned 6,465 ft/s.
 The retrorockets had been jettisoned during the abort and therefore could not be used to slow down the spacecraft.
 All of this added up to an overshoot of the planned landing area by 130 mi and an apogee of 157 mi instead of 115 mi.